karthik/holepunch/README.md

-## Suggestions and review
+## Roadmap

-The ETA for the first release of this package is early July (after `renv` goes to CRAN).
+The ETA for the first release of this package is fall 2019 (after `renv` goes to CRAN).
 Comments, suggestions for improving the workflow or any other comments welcome in the [issues](https://github.com/karthik/holepunch/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+Other planned features include:

+- Full support for GitHub packages
+- Support for Bioconductor packages

+## Code- Reference Binders to separate environment from code (still in early planning)
-## Code of conduct
+ of conduct

 Please note that the 'holepunch' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).